Peshawar, other parts of KP receive heavy rain

 PESHAWAR: A heavy rain lashed the provincial metropolis and other parts of KP on Monday while upper regions of Hazara division received snowfall which turned the weather chiller.

-Peshawar and most of other districts of the province such as Khyber, Nowshera, Malakand, Lower and Upper Dir, Swat, Buner, Mansehra, Torghar received a heavy rain in the aftenoon.
+Peshawar and most of other districts of the province such as Khyber, Nowshera, Malakand, Lower and Upper Dir, Swat, Buner, Mansehra, Torghar received a heavy rain in the afternoon.

 The rain in the provincial metroplis was coupled with hailstorm.
 The heavy downpour which continued intermittently till evening inundated several roads in old parts of the city, cantt and Hayatabad.